-For the EPI track, the analyses must include at least one thoroughly conducted multivariate regression.
-Meta-analyses are accepted as research topics, but not systematic reviews (students and professional supervisors must conduct a scoping review prior to the practicum start to confirm that sufficient evidence is available to conduct a meta-analysis).
+For the EPI track, the analyses must include at least one thoroughly conducted multivariable regression.
+Meta-analyses are accepted as research topics (if a scoping review has previously suggested sufficient evidence for a meta-analysis), but not systematic reviews.

 For the BIOSTAT track, the use of advanced statistical methods is expected.